powsybl/powsybl-entsoe/docs/flow_decomposition/algorithm-description.md

 ## Sensitivity analysis

+> **_NOTE:_** In PowSyBl terminology, only two windings transformers are considered.
+PSTs must:
+> - be connected to the network,
+> - have a phase tap changer,
+> - having a neutral step on the phase tap changer,
+> - have a bus at each terminal,
+> - be connected to the main synchronous component.
+> Therefore, three windings transformers are not supported.

+> **_NOTE:_** Each element of the sensitivity computation must be connected to the main synchronous component (variables (injections) and functions (branches)).

 In order to assess the linear impact (implied by the DC approximation) of each nodal injection and phase shift transformer on the network elements' flow, a sensitivity analysis is run.